Sitecore/Helix.Docs/helix/principles/architecture-principles/layers.rst

-The Project layer is typically small and contains few modules, often determined by the number of tenants in the solution and their needs (See 2.8).
+The Project layer is typically small and contains few modules, often determined by the number of tenants in the solution and their needs (See see :doc:`/principles/multi-site/index`).

-Typically, in a single tenant solution there will only be a single module, namely the specific website or requirements that fits the needs of the tenant, and this will contain little or no pre-compiled code but instead consist of mark-up, styling, layout and templates of the item types in Sitecore which the editors can create (see 2.5.3.2).
+Typically, in a single tenant solution there will only be a single module, namely the specific website or requirements that fits the needs of the tenant, and this will contain little or no pre-compiled code but instead consist of mark-up, styling, layout and templates of the item types in Sitecore which the editors can create (see :doc:`/principles/templates/template-types`).

 .. admonition:: Habitat Example